2sic/syncHeightResponsive/README.md

 ...more documentation needed...

 ## Wait for images
-If the elements contain images, include also `jquery.waitforimages.min.js` from https://github.com/alexanderdickson/waitForImages to ensure the height is synced correctly. syncHeightResponsive will automatically use waitForImages to wait for images.
+If the elements contain images, include also `jquery.waitforimages.min.js` from https://github.com/alexanderdickson/waitForImages to ensure the height is synced correctly. syncHeightResponsive will automatically use waitForImages and calculate the height again after all images have loaded.